Skip to main content

 The latest version is always the default, but you can delete that version which will promote the immediately previous version to be the latest.
 Alternatively you can simply publish a new version which will become the latest.

-Because all versions are kept and cannot be changed once published you can compare two versions to see the differences between them.
+Because each version keeps a fixed snapshot of published object data, you can compare two versions to see the differences between them.
 This is useful to review changes, or to see what changed between two specific points in time.
 More info about Comparing Versions.

 You can only set the version message, potentially to something meaningful like “Approved for release”.